Bacon has been the flavor of the past week in our home.

 Terry and I scoured the internet for kitchen appliances.

-Our dishwasher had given up the ghost before Thanksgiving,
+Our dishwasher had given up the ghost before Thanksgiving,and our stove was limping along.

 We had been holding off on replacing appliances until we moved to Las Vegas.